Abandoned & Little-Known Airfields:

 The date of closure of the Lipscomb Airfield has not been determined.

-As of 2002 the property had been covered by the Raspberry Falls housing development & golf course.
+A 1995 aerial photo showed the eastern half of Lipscomb Airfield had had been covered by the Raspberry Falls housing development & golf course,

 A circa 2001-2005 aerial view looking west at the buildings which remain from the former Lipscomb Airfield,